wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    The scale of the benefit depends upon multiple factors, including the query distribution.
-For example, at the time of this writing, around 65% of queries to Root Name servers result in NXDOMAIN responses (see statis [root-servers.org]); this technique will eliminate a sizable quantity of these.
+For example, at the time of this writing, around 65% of queries to Root Name servers result in NXDOMAIN responses (see statistics from [root-servers.org]); this technique will eliminate a sizable quantity of these.

    The technique described in this document may also mitigate so-called "random QNAME attacks", in which attackers send many queries for